vitalab/vitalab.github.io/deep-learning/_posts/2017-09-21-Gated-feedback-refinement-network.md

 ## Model

+This paper is a follow up of [Label Refinement Network](https://arxiv.org/pdf/1703.00551v1.pdf).
 The model is based on a encoding-decoding architecture with skip connections, the encoding is done by a VGG-16 network where only the convolutional layers are used.
 The novelty of their work is the use of gating mechanism in the skip connection.